hpssjellis/maker100/README.md

 # This course is for Makers not soon to be Engineers!
 (Although they are welcome to blast through the course)

-### I use the $ 103.40 USD Arduino Pro [PortentaH7](https://store.arduino.cc/usa/portenta-h7) Dual Core Micro-Controller with the $45.99 USD [Breakaout Board](https://store.arduino.cc/usa/portenta-breakout) and $63.00 USD [LoRa Vision Shield](https://store.arduino.cc/usa/portenta-vision-shield-lora)  and/or $47.15 USD [Ethernet Vision Shield](https://store.arduino.cc/usa/portenta-vision-shield), possibly more shields later.
+### I use the $ 103.40 USD Arduino Pro [PortentaH7](https://store.arduino.cc/usa/portenta-h7) Dual Core Micro-Controller with the $45.99 USD [Breakout Board](https://store.arduino.cc/usa/portenta-breakout) and $63.00 USD [LoRa Vision Shield](https://store.arduino.cc/usa/portenta-vision-shield-lora)  and/or $47.15 USD [Ethernet Vision Shield](https://store.arduino.cc/usa/portenta-vision-shield), possibly more shields later.

 [Course:](#course)